akw2000/GPA_Tracker/README.md

-# GPA Tracker Spreadsheet for BSc Engineering Degree - University of Moratuwa
+# GPA Tracker Spreadsheet for College

-Welcome to the GPA Tracker Spreadsheet designed to help BSc Engineering students at the University of Moratuwa calculate their Semester Grade Point Average (SGPA) and Overall Grade Point Average (OGPA).
-This tool aims to fill the gap in the Learning Management System (LMS) by providing a convenient and efficient way to track your academic progress.
+Welcome to the GPA Tracker Spreadsheet designed to help College students calculate their Semester Grade Point Average (SGPA) and Overall Grade Point Average (OGPA).
-This can be used by any college student to track their GPA by following the steps mentioned below.

 ## Motivation

 The idea behind creating this GPA Tracker Spreadsheet is to empower students with an effective tool for calculating SGPA and especially the OGPA.
+This tool aims to fill the gap in the Learning Management System (LMS) that was present in the BSc Engineering Degree - University of Moratuwa by providing a convenient and efficient way to track your academic progress.
 This spreadsheet automates the process and provides a user-friendly interface to manage your academic data.

 ## How to Use